-5 QUESTIONS FOR NICHY (GRAVITY CONTROLLER, TELEPATH, AND EMOTIONAL ENERGY COACH FOR INDIE POP ARTIST EREL PILO)
+5 QUESTIONS FOR NITCHY (GRAVITY CONTROLLER, TELEPATH, AND EMOTIONAL ENERGY COACH FOR INDIE POP ARTIST P!LOT aka EREL PILO)

 HELLO!
-Because of such socially awkward times, this week's interview was facilitated through the generosity of a highly-favored feline in Erel Pilo's life.
-Please delve further into the world of P!LOT by enjoying this new music video, which was released on International Cat Day (8 / 8 / 2020).
+Because of such socially awkward times, this week's interview was facilitated through the generosity of a highly-favored feline in Erel's life.
+Please delve further into the world of P!LOT by enjoying this new music video (directed by Amelea Elmstreet), which was released on International Cat Day (8 / 8 / 2020).
 Each question was answered in a very delicate code of sorts.

 What kind of genre does P!LOT exist in and how does that resonate with your particular species?